Claude Code Token Budget Too Large for One Task

 5. Plan mode produced an oversized plan

 A “comprehensive plan” that lists every file and every step inflates to 8-12K tokens.
-Combined with the supporting reads done to validate the plan, the model is at 50% context before code generation starts.
+Combined with the supporting reads done to validate the plan, a meaningful slice is gone before code generation starts.

 How to spot it: Plan mode artifact is over 200 lines; the session started executing with significant context already used.